 Revenue recognition schedule - How revenue is distributed for an individual customer

-On a customer’s profile page, you will see a section called Revenue Recognition Schedule, which by default reports the recognized revenue from the customer for each month.
-When you click on Show detail, you can see the invoices and line items that contributed to the calculation for each month.
+On a customer’s record, you will see a section called Revenue Recognition Schedule, which by default reports the recognized revenue from the customer for each month.
+When you click Show detail, you can see the invoices and line items that contributed to the calculation for each month.

 This article illustrates how the different types of revenue and transactions are represented in the schedule.

 It is worth noting that regardless of your selected settings, revenue is not recognized before the start of its relevant service period, even if has been invoiced and paid before its start.

 Revenue is recognized differently depending on whether it comes from having provided a subscription or a one-off service.
 The recurring revenue is spread across the service period of the subscription, and one-off fees are recognized on the month they were issued.
 This is illustrated in the example below, where the €245 from the 'Silver Quarterly' is spread across August to November, whereas all of the one-time sign up fee is recognized in August.